Mister Lonely: Reception

 A.O.
 Scott of The New York Times praised Luna and Morton for performing "without cuteness or camp" in their roles and Korine's "richly colored, wide-frame compositions" throughout the film but gave note that the incoherent story will cause viewers to find his filmmaking style "frustratingly hermetic" and "morbidly preoccupied" with "expressive [power of] pictures than [in] conventional psychology."
-He concluded that: "And yet "Mister Lonely," self-enclosed though it may be, nonetheless demonstrates that Mr. Korine, who showed his ability to shock and repel in earlier films, also has the power to touch, to unsettle and to charm.
+He concluded: "And yet 'Mister Lonely,' self-enclosed though it may be, nonetheless demonstrates that Mr. Korine, who showed his ability to shock and repel in earlier films, also has the power to touch, to unsettle and to charm.
 This is undoubtedly a small movie, but it's also more than that: it's a small, imperfect world."
 Marjorie Baumgarten of The Austin Chronicle called the movie "Korine's most accessible as a director", noting that it featured "stirring and unforgettable" characters and imagery that "go[es] from poignant to comic and back again" when following the impersonators and the nuns, concluding that: "What does it all mean?
 I'm not sure.
 But ye of little faith – in either God's abiding power or one's own self-image – seem destined to come crashing down."
-Paste contributor Alissa Wilkinson wrote that: "Well-acted and at times funny, the imaginative premise dances around a great potential for profundity.
+Paste contributor Alissa Wilkinson wrote: "Well-acted and at times funny, the imaginative premise dances around a great potential for profundity.
 Unfortunately, it succumbs to a spectacularly simplistic ending that will leave viewers empty and annoyed.
 Besotted with its own playfulness, Mister Lonely gives off the distinct impression that it was a lot more fun to make than it is to watch."